Getting Started

 Note that you can download multiple Layers in one request, including both vector and raster data.
 The download pop up box has options for formats for both types of data.
 All layers will be cropped to the same extent if the cropping tool has been used.

-Once you have completed the specification for your download, click on the download button to submit your download request.
+Once you have completed the specification for your download, click on the "accept terms and create download" button to submit your download request.

 You can cancel the creation of your download by clicking the stop icon next to the progress bar.